agentmorris/MegaDetector/README.md

 * Creating, visualizing, and  editing COCO Camera Traps .json databases

-## detection
+### detection

 Code for training, running, and evaluating MegaDetector.

-## images
+### images

 Media used in documentation.

-## md_utils
+### md_utils

 Small utility functions for string manipulation, filename manipulation, downloading files from URLs, etc.  Mostly drawn from the [ai4eutils](https://github.com/microsoft/ai4eutils) repo.

-## sandbox
+### sandbox

-Random things that don't fit in any other directory.
-For example:

-* A not-super-useful but super-duper-satisfying and mostly-successful attempt to use OCR to pull metadata out of image pixels in a fairly generic way, to handle those pesky cases when image metadata is lost.
-* Experimental postprocessing scripts that were built for a single use case
+Random things that don't fit in any other directory, but aren't quite deprecated.
+Mostly postprocessing scripts that were built for a single use case but could potentially be useful in the future.

-## taxonomy-mapping
+### taxonomy-mapping

 Code to facilitate mapping data-set-specific categories (e.g. "lion", which means very different things in Idaho vs. South Africa) to a standard taxonomy.

-## test_images
+### test_images

 A handful of images from [LILA](https://lila.science) that facilitate testing and debugging.

-## visualization
+### visualization

 Shared tools for visualizing images with ground truth and/or predicted annotations.

-# Contact
+## Contact

 For questions about this repo, contact [cameratraps@lila.science](mailto:cameratraps@lila.science).

 You can also chat with us and the broader camera trap AI community on the [AI for Conservation forum at WILDLABS](https://wildlabs.net/groups/ai-conservation) or the [AI for Conservation Slack group](https://aiforconservation.slack.com).

-# Gratuitous camera trap picture
+## Gratuitous camera trap picture

 ![Bird flying above water](images/nacti.jpg)<br/>Image credit USDA, from the [NACTI](http://lila.science/datasets/nacti) data set.

-# License
+## License

 This repository is licensed with the [MIT license](https://opensource.org/license/mit/).

 Code written on or before April 28, 2023 is [copyright Microsoft](https://github.com/Microsoft/dotnet/blob/main/LICENSE).

-# Contributing
+## Contributing

 This project welcomes contributions, as pull requests, issues, or suggestions by [email](mailto:cameratraps@lila.science).
 We have a [list](https://github.com/agentmorris/MegaDetector/issues/84) of issues that we're hoping to address, many of which would be good starting points for new contributors.
-We also depend on other open-source tools that help users run MegaDetector (e.g. [EcoAssist](https://github.com/PetervanLunteren/EcoAssist) and [CamTrap Detector](https://github.com/bencevans/camtrap-detector)) and work with MegaDetector results (e.g. [Timelapse](https://github.com/saulgreenberg/Timelapse)); particularly if you are looking to get involved in GUI development, reach out to the developers of those tools as well!
+We also depend on other open-source tools that help users run MegaDetector (e.g. [EcoAssist](https://github.com/PetervanLunteren/EcoAssist) and [CamTrap Detector](https://github.com/bencevans/camtrap-detector)) and work with MegaDetector results (e.g. [Timelapse](https://github.com/saulgreenberg/Timelapse)); if you are looking to get involved in GUI development, reach out to the developers of those tools as well!

 If you are interesting in getting involved in the conservation technology space, and MegaDetector just happens to be the first page you landed on, and none of our open issues are getting you fired up, don't fret!
 Head over to the [WILDLABS discussion forums](https://wildlabs.net/discussions) and let the community know you're a developer looking to get involved.
 Someone needs your help!